The Ultimate Guide to Tapestry Crochet – With Step-by-Step Photos

 Usually, tapestry crochet patterns include both written instructions and color charts.

-Following a tapestry crochet color chart is similar in a way to following cross stitch charts, where every pixel corresponds to a stitch.
+Following a tapestry crochet color chart is similar in a way to following cross-stitch charts, where every pixel corresponds to a stitch.

 Want to create your own color chart?